vertica/dblink/README.md

 To report an issue, provide following information:

-- Command that you ran and the associated output as shown on your screen by using the standard Vertica SQL client `vsql`.
+- The command that you ran and the associated output as shown on your screen by using the standard Vertica SQL client `vsql`.
 - Vertica version: `SELECT VERSION();`.
 - `DBLINK` library metadata by running statement the following as dbadmin:
    ```
    => SELECT * FROM USER_LIBRARIES WHERE lib_name = 'ldblink';
    ```
-- Attach the ODBC the following configuration files:
+- Attach the following ODBC configuration files:
 	- `odbc.ini` (please remove passwords or other confidential information)
 	- `odbcinst.ini`
-- ODBC Driver Manager version and config.
+- ODBC Driver Manager version and configuration.
 For example, with unixODBC, the output of the command `odbcinst -j`.
 - ODBC traces obtained while running the command (see 1.).
 To enable the ODBC traces you have to set `Trace = on` in `odbcinst.ini`.
 Do not forget to switch ODBC tracing off at the end.